Originally published November 11th, 2022

 When you take on outside funding for your business, you should be 100% certain that you will be able to pay it back.

 That means above all other expenses for your business, make sure that the people who lend you money are first priority when it comes to paying out.
+A missed mca repayment could trigger legal action or prevent you from qualifying for an sba loan.

 The big reason for this is that if unexpected financial circumstances hit your business, and you are in good standing with your lender, you will always have access to emergency funds to handle those unexpected events.
+Maintaining your credit score and business bank account in good standing can open doors to more favorable financing options.

 By contrast, if you decide to do something like default on a loan from a lender when you need emergency funds (or any funding in the future) your current lender will not provide you with the cash you need, and it’s possible other lenders won’t either.

 So, to avoid a default, always make sure you don’t let it get as far as defaulting so you can still have options with lenders to help prevent anything bad from happening.
+Many lenders consider a business’s history of credit card sales and receivables before approving funding.

 Map Out Your Expenses